changtaoshuai/Marketing_Analytics/README.md

 #### Model results

-Besides the models I showed above, I also ran other models such as Ridge regression, KNN, and Random forest.
-Previously, I put different models and its corresponding accuracy scores in a dictionary **test_score_model_off1**.
-In the end, by comparing scores among models, I found the best model in this case.
+Besides these above models, I also ran additional models, including Ridge regression, KNN, Naive Bayes, Random forest and SVC.
+I placed all of these models, along with their corresponding accuracy scores, into a dictionary **test_score_model_off1**.
+In the end, by comparing scores among models, I found that the best model in this case was Lasso, with an accuracy of 0.935.
+However, other models such as Ridge regression, Linear regression, SVC and Tree worked well too.

 ![](/images/results.png)

-From the results above, Lasso was the best model with an accuray of 0.935.
-Other models such as Ridge regression, Linear regression, SVC and Tree worked well too.

 My full code can be found on [Github](https://github.com/changtaoshuai/Marketing_Analytics)